Kliniken &… Institute Global Health Groups Working Groups Disease Control in…

 This multidisciplinary working group consists of specialists working in different areas relevant to disease control in developing countries (e.g. parasitology, epidemiology, pediatrics, reproductive health, anthropology, global health).

 Group members are working on projects in partnership with colleagues from a number of countries mainly situated in the south (e. g.
-Burkina Faso, Ghana, Tanzania, Malawi, Zambia, China).
+Burkina Faso, Ghana, Tanzania, Malawi, Zambia, Yemen, China, Thailand).

 The aim of the group is to collaborate on relevant projects and programmes to improve health through applied disease control measures in disadvantaged populations of respective partner countries.

-The working group has expertise in a wide range of fields such as infectious diseases (e.g. HIV, malaria, dengue), mother and child health, and non-communicable diseases.
+The working group has expertise in a wide range of fields such as infectious diseases (e.g. Covid-19, HIV, malaria, dengue, polio), mother and child health, and non-communicable diseases.

 Despite the increasing body of knowledge, the considerable achievement in treatment, progress in access to prevention treatment and care by a multiplicity of interventions, to date the pandemic is still not under control in the predominantly affected regions and populations.
-Sub-Saharan Africa (SSA), the most heavily affected region, accounts for 71% of all new HIV infections.
-To reverse the spread and to halt the epidemic by 2015, Millennium Development Goal (MDG) six is focusing on both treatment and preventive programs.
-Scaling up of anti-retroviral treatment (ART) serves both purposes and is highly recommended for SSA countries implementing the 2013 WHO Guidelines.
-The post 2015 agenda will have to prove how to integrate the unmet targets of the health specific MDGs into a broader framework without losing previous gains.
+Sub-Saharan Africa (SSA), the most heavily affected region, still accounts for the majority of all new HIV infections.
 Our HIV research group addresses quality of care related to ART provision for adult and pregnant women and ART adherence and retention in care and looks at the integration of addressing co-morbidities in long term treatment and aging HIV cohort.

 Extensive studies on the development of methylene blue (MB)-based combination therapy have been carried out since the year 2003 with funding from various organisations (e.g. DSM Dream Award, DFG through SFB 544, BASF).
 While phase I studies were mainly carried out at the University Hospital in Heidelberg, most of the phase II studies were conducted in Burkina Faso, but recently also in Mali and in Thailand.
 Preliminary findings point to MB being safe and effective in the treatment of falciparum malaria in Africa and MB can be combined with ACT for transmission reduction and prevention of artemisinin resistance development.

-Further research takes place in the area of malaria surveillance, both in high endemicity countries (such as Burkina Faso and Ghana) and in countries being close to elimination (such as China).
+Further research takes place in the area of malaria surveillance, both in high endemicity countries (such as Burkina Faso and Ghana) and in countries being in the stage of prevention of reintroduction after having achieved elimination (such as China).
+During the Covid-19 pandemic, extensive research has also addressed the complex associations between the pandemic and malaria in SSA.

 The MCH projects consist of: